-Ceiling lamps are not strictly reserved for ceilings, and can also be found under the porch, arches, columns, etc. The fascia is considered to be the roofline's last line of defense and beams against the elements.
+It supports shingles and helps keep moisture out, making it a crucial element for the exterior of your home.
+The fascia is considered to be the roofline's last line of defense and beams against the elements.
 This is what gutters stick to and helps prevent some of the rain, snow and wind from penetrating below the roofline.
-Many people don't realize the importance of the ceiling and the fascia that extend along the tails of the beams on the edge of the roof.
+Many people don't realize the importance of the fascia that extend along the tails of the beams on the edge of the roof.
 The fascia is more than just a decorative element to complete the look of your home.
 It serves to protect your home from a variety of pests, such as squirrels, birds and bats.